citizenmatt/resharper-devguide/CustomLanguages/Overview.md

 ReSharper supports a wide variety of language and also supports a mixture of languages (e.g., `.cshtml` files are a mixture of C# and HTML).
 Plugin writers can use existing infrastructure in order to support new languages within ReSharper.
 A language implementation can be a plugin or part of a plugin, and in most cases no special action is required for it to be picked up and recognized by ReSharper.

-> **Note** While new language support may be provided in any .NET-compatible programming language, the provided parsing/lexing tools support only the C# programming language.
+> **NOTE** While new language support may be provided in any .NET-compatible programming language, the provided parsing/lexing tools support only the C# programming language.

 ## Tools